1 min read

 The next steps can include:

-1) Creating your ICP (ideal customer profile) in detail
+1. Creating your ICP (ideal customer profile) in detail

-2) Spelling out your Value Proposition to solve the business problem (product-market fit).
+2. Spelling out your Value Proposition to solve the business problem (product-market fit).

-3) Developing counter-competitive messaging based on real-world competitive research.
+3. Developing counter-competitive messaging based on real-world competitive research.

-4) Aligning digital Content to the stages of the buyer's journey for each persona.
+4. Aligning digital Content to the stages of the buyer's journey for each persona.

-5) Assessing specific competition and broader market and economic conditions.
+5. Assessing specific competition and broader market and economic conditions.

-Once your initial GTM Strategy is complete, you can use it to tweak your Sales & Marketing Plan, update the Sales Playbooks and Sales motions and mix Inbound and Outbound.
+Once your initial GTM Strategy is complete, you can use it to tweak your Sales & Marketing Plan, update the Sales Playbooks and Sales motions and the mix of Inbound and Outbound.
 The GTM may trigger the need to review Pricing and Packaging and Sales Enablement assets such as Presentations, ROI calculators, testimonials and case studies.

 It's all about lining up behind the buyers' journey- start to finish or, better still- lead to customer.